 If the visiting parent is doing something that is truly harmful to the child such as physical abuse, emotional abuse, or sexual abuse, then you must take immediate legal action to protect your child.

-- Physical or Sexual Abuse – First, you should contact law enforcement for suspected abuse.
+1. Physical or Sexual Abuse – First, you should contact law enforcement for suspected abuse.
 Law enforcement will need to collect and preserve evidence of such abuse.
 If you take your child to a pediatrician or emergency room first, they may inadvertently destroy (or fail to collect) evidence in cases of sexual abuse that is needed for any prosecution.
 Additionally, you may contact the Department of Social Services to report the abuse for investigation and intervention by the family court.
 For a more detailed discussion about DSS child abuse and neglect cases, CLICK HERE.
-Lastly, speak with a family court lawyer about whether you can deny the other parent visitation in an emergency or whether the attorney can get an emergency order from the family court stopping visitation.
+Lastly, speak with a family court lawyer about whether you can deny the other parent visitation in an emergency or whether the attorney can get an emergency order from the family court to stop visitation.

-- Emotional Abuse – Emotional abuse of a child by a parent is perhaps even more tragic than physical abuse because these cases are hard to prove to a family court judge.
-For example, most family court judge’s are reluctant to hear any testimony from a child.
+2. Emotional Abuse – Emotional abuse of a child by a parent is perhaps even more tragic than physical abuse because these cases are hard to prove to a family court judge.
+For example, most family court judges are reluctant to hear any testimony from a child.
 Even if the court listens to what a child has to say, they may not give much weight to the child’s claims if the child is young or immature.
 Nevertheless, there are things you can do to try and protect your child.
 First, like physical abuse, you can contact DSS to investigate.
 In my professional opinion, DSS is not well-equipped to handle these cases.
 Your best approach is to contact a seasoned family court attorney who can formulate a legal plan of action to protect your child such as:

-- Sending the child to a therapist or otherwise forensic child interviewer to document the emotional abuse;
+• Sending the child to a therapist or otherwise forensic child interviewer to document the emotional abuse;

-- Gathering school (and sometimes medical) records to show that the child is suffering from the other parent’s treatment of the child;
+• Gathering school (and sometimes medical) records to show that the child is suffering from the other parent’s treatment of the child;

-- Gathering statements from teachers, afterschool care providers, and other adult witnesses to the parent’s abusive conduct; and
+• Gathering statements from teachers, afterschool care providers, and other adult witnesses to the parent’s abusive conduct; and

-- Using the collected evidence to request that the family court suspend or supervise visitation pending an investigation into the situation.
+• Using the collected evidence to request that the family court suspend or supervise visitation pending an investigation into the situation.

 Final Thoughts